In this article, we’ll talk about who would — and who wouldn’t — benefit from upgrading to a Gold Star Executive Membership.

 |Costco Spend Per Month||Costco Spend Per Year||Annual Reward|

-As you can see from the chart, spending $250 a month is the break-even point for whether an Executive Membership is worth it for you.
+As you can see from the chart, spending $250 a month is the break-even point for whether an Executive Membership is worth it.

-Look back at your Costco expenses from the past several months or past year, if possible.
+Look back at your Costco expenses from the past year.
 Did you spend more than that?
 If so, you’re leaving money on the table if you’re not an Executive Member.

 Of course, if you plan to take advantage of other Costco services, your break-even point could be even lower when you factor in the discounts.